Four reasons why your business needs social media

-It’s cliched, but people really do buy from people because social selling ultimately comes down to trust.
-If you know someone in your network has had a good experience with a firm, for example, you’re likely to remember this information when you require a similar product or service in future.
-And vice-versa.
+It’s cliched, but people really do buy from people – social selling ultimately comes down to trust.
+For example , if you know someone in your network has had a good experience with a firm, you’re likely to remember this information when you require a similar product or service in future – and vice-versa.

 Not only should you engage with customers online, I’d advise your enterprise to empower colleagues to get involved to.
 Making them feel valued and encouraging them to write engaging posts can assist in driving a positive company culture – both on and offline.